Appsilon/quake_explorer_app/README.md

 # Quakes explorer app
-Application for shiny.fluent + imola blog post.
+Application to showcase shiny.fluent and imola integration and blog post.
 The app let the user explore the occurrence of earthquakes.
+This is the deployed version: https://connect.appsilon.com/quakes_explorer/